vegaprotocol/specs/non-protocol-specs/0011-NP-CLIE-client-interaction-tests.md

 This specification contains a set of tests/acceptance criteria that clients (wallets/bots) interacting with Vega are advised to test against to assure that they can authenticate properly, pass spam protection, process notifications, etc.

-1. The parameter `spam.pow.numberofTxPerBlock` is decrerased.
+1. The parameter `spam.pow.numberofTxPerBlock` is decreased.
 Verify that:
     - The new parameter is communicated to and adapted by the wallet, i.e., if a user has too many transactions according to the new parameter, the wallet does not submit transactions with a too low PoW difficulty (either by submitting a PoW of higher difficulty, or by submitting the transactions later). (<a name="0011-NP-CLIE-001" href="#0011-NP-CLIE-001">0011-NP-CLIE-001</a>)
 2. The parameter `spam.pow.numberOfTxPerBlock` is increased.
 Verify that:
      - This is communicated to the wallet, and the wallet uses the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
 This means that a wallet that had has a number of transactions exceeding the previous limit, but not the current one, does not increase the PoW difficulty or delay the transactions (<a name="0011-NP-CLIE-002" href="#0011-NP-CLIE-002">0011-NP-CLIE-002</a>)